idf_component.yml

 (local)

-manifest file, or absolute paths.
+manifest file or an absolute path.

 This field supports environment variables.